shuaijiang/BlogSource/leetcode_number_of_1bits.md

-title: LeetCode: Number of 1 Bits
+title: LeetCode Number of 1 Bits
 date: 2015-04-03 22:11:32
 tags: leetcode
 ---

-#Description
+# Description
 Write a function that takes an unsigned integer and returns the number of ’1' bits it has (also known as the Hamming weight).

 For example, the 32-bit integer ’11' has binary representation 00000000000000000000000000001011, so the function should return 3.